-- Questions and answers follow the above format (Q1/A1 syntax for questions/answers)
+- Questions and answers follow the above format (Q1/A1 structure for questions/answers)

-- Frequency of questions in most chats ranges from 5-10 minutes
+- Frequency of questions in most chats ranges from five to 10 minutes

-- Engaged chats have a minimum of six questions or as many as 10-12
+- Engaged chats have a minimum of six questions or as many as 10 to 12

-- Sync the number and cadence of questions to fit your audience
+- Adjust the number and cadence of questions to fit your audience

-#Ninjatip: Set up your Hootsuite dashboard to manage the conversation, as the stream for an engaged chat will move quickly.
-Search streams that remove retweets (-RT) or filter for questions or answers only (#hashtag AND (Q1 OR A1)) will help you to view the hashtag stream with less noise, and manage the conversation more effectively.
-(See the below example from @Unbounce’s #CROChat)
+Pro Tip: Set up your Hootsuite dashboard to manage the conversation, as the stream for an engaged chat will move quickly.
+Search streams that remove Retweets (-RT) or filter for questions or answers only (#hashtag AND (Q1 OR A1)) will help you to view the hashtag stream with less noise, and manage the conversation more effectively.

 Close your chat by thanking your participants for joining, and by setting up your next chat.
 This puts a nice “bookend” on your chat and gives you an opportunity to promote next week’s topic.

 How to run your Twitter chat using Hootsuite

 Running and participating in a Twitter chat might seem like an overwhelming process—especially if you’re a team of one—but thankfully there are tools to help you simplify the event.